npm package discovery and stats viewer.

 otOptions

-This keyword checks that the data value is present in an array of allowed values.
+This keyword checks that a value, or each value in an array, is present in an array of allowed values.
 Each allowed value has an associated textual string that represents the value.
 The keyword is typically used in conjunction with a drop-down list, where the list contains strings each of which map to an internal representation.

 The value of this keyword is an array of objects with the properties value (basic type: the allowed value) and text (string: the textual string that represents the allowed value).